All Products

 Important

-• The Prometheus instance is released when you release fully managed Flink.
+• The Managed Service for Prometheus instance is released when you release a Realtime Compute for Apache Flink workspace.

-• If you do not want to use the Prometheus instance, you can log on to the ARMS console to release the instance at any time.
+• If you do not want to use the Managed Service for Prometheus instance, you can log on to the ARMS console to release the instance.
 For more information, see Discard or restore metrics.
-After the Prometheus instance is released, you can no longer troubleshoot issues based on the metrics in the console of fully managed Flink or configure monitoring and alerts.
+After the Managed Service for Prometheus instance is released, you can no longer troubleshoot issues based on the metrics collected by ARMS in the development console of Realtime Compute for Apache Flink or configure monitoring and alerting settings.

-• ARMS collects the metrics of deployments in fully managed Flink every 30 seconds.
+• ARMS collects the metrics of deployments in Realtime Compute for Apache Flink every 30 seconds.
 The metric collection frequency affects the monitoring accuracy and cost.
 A high collection frequency provides high monitoring accuracy at a higher cost.